What is the Avalanche network?

 We will use the C-Chain to deploy our AVAX tokens as it allows the creation of smart contracts using the chains API.
-The Avalanche C-Chain is EVM compatible, meaning developers can use the same tools as on Ethereum for creating decentralized Applications on Avalanche.
+The Avalanche C-Chain is EVM compatible, meaning developers can use the same tools as on Ethereum for creating Decentralized Applications (Dapps) on Avalanche.

 The Platform Chain allows users to create subnets and specialized blockchains that can operate using their own set of rules.
 Thus, the P-Chain serves the management of subnets and coordination of validators.